HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 "Dandelion consists of two phases.
 In the first phase, each transaction is propagated on a random line; that is, each relay passes the message to exactly one (random) node for a random number of hops.
 In the second phase, the mes- sage is broadcast as fast as possible using diffusion."

+first phase anonymity phase.
+"We subsequently assume that the spreading phase can be fully deanonymized; i.e., the node that launches the diffusion process can be identified.
+As such, we only need to analyze the precision and recall of the anonymity phase."

 " The core idea behind our proposed networking stack is moving-target defense: we harness randomness in both the graph structure and the spreading protocol, thus making it difficult for adversaries to infer the source of a transaction.
 The key is to do so without harming latency and fairness guarantees." - dandelion plusplus

 \url{https://arxiv.org/pdf/1701.04439.pdf}
 dandelion used in beam/grin

 ### Communication Standards

+Learned about topology of network, about how data is passed along. but what data is being passed

 Communication via Messages